USAJOBS/help-center/how-to/job-announcement/save.md

 ---
 You can save up to 10 job announcements in your USAJOBS account.

-If you have a USAJOBS account, you can save up to 10 job announcements.
 To save a job:

 1. Sign into your USAJOBS account.